-Other transport information Avoid transport on vehicles where the load space is not separated from the driver's compartment.
+Other transport information : Avoid transport on vehicles where the load space is not separated from the driver's compartment.

 Ensure vehicle driver is aware of the potential hazards of the load and knows what to do in the event of an accident or an emergency.
-Before transporting product containers ensure that they are firmly secured and:
+Before transporting product containers:

-- cylinder valve is closed and not leaking
+Ensure that containers are firmly secured.Ensure cylinder valve is closed and not leaking.

-- valve outlet cap nut or plug (where provided) is correctly fitted - valve protection device (where provided) is correctly fitted
+- Ensure valve outlet cap nut or plug (where provided) is correctly fitted.

-- there is adequate ventilation.
+- Ensure valve protection device (where provided) is correctly fitted

-- compliance with applicable regulations.
+Ensure there is adequate ventilation.
+Compliance with applicable regulations